Our investment professionals and environmental, social and governance (ESG) specialists take on topics that matter.

 Does focusing on ESG mean sacrificing returns?

 We believe incorporating material ESG information into investment decision-making can improve outcomes for investors.
 Poor governance can expose issuers to greater downside risk.
-And, in terms of potential upside, some long-term studiesindicate that ESG-focused funds have outpaced broad market benchmarks over time.
-(Morningstar*, MSCI†)
+And, in terms of potential upside, some long-term studies indicate that funds that incorporate ESG considerations into their investment decisions have outpaced broad market benchmarks over time (Morningstar*, MSCI†).

 Do ESG ratings give investors a clear view of how an issuer is faring?

 Ratings from third-party providers can vary widely because of different methodologies and data; they can also miss nuances that bottom-up fundamental research discerns.
 We consider ratings as one of many inputs, but always go deeper — using proprietary tools, frameworks and insights to evaluate material ESG issues.

 Does sustainable investing make diversifying a portfolio more challenging?